Elemend/Blast-Blast-Furnaces/README.md

 Then you need to **throw a fire charge** into the hopper **cavity**, not on the rim.
 Standard button for throwing is "q".
 Then you'll hear a "whoosh" sound which lets you know it worked.
 If you destroy the hopper you get these items back, not the fire charge though.

-Then you build either: bricks, nether bricks or red nether bricks around it in any combination:
+Then you build either: bricks, nether bricks, red nether bricks, stone bricks, end stone bricks, mossy stone bricks, cracked stone bricks, chiseled stone bricks around it in any combination.
+If you're in the 1.16 Version, additionally cracked nether bricks, chiseled nether bricks, polished blackstone bricks and cracked polished blackstone bricks work as well.

 ![Tab](https://github.com/Elemend/Blast-Blast-Furnaces/blob/master/Pictures/2020-03-25_21.10.15.png)
 ![Tab](https://github.com/Elemend/Blast-Blast-Furnaces/blob/master/Pictures/2020-03-25_21.10.57.png)